UAE Fertility Guide

 - Clinic choice is personal: Success rates are one factor among many

-- Documentation takes time: Start gathering and attesting documents early
+- Documentation takes time: Start gathering and attesting documents early-use our IVF checklist to stay organized

 - Support exists: Clinics, counselors, and communities can help you navigate